 When I think of the spice condiment that represents Japan, what pops into my head right away is “Shichimi Togarashi (七味唐辛子)”.

 As the Japanese spice is commonly used as a condiment for Udon and Soba noodle soups, you may have tried it.

 When it comes to the origin of Shichimi Togarashi, the 7 spice blend was first invented in 1626 by a druggist that lived in Edo (present-day Tokyo), named “Nakajima Tokuuemon (中島徳右衛門)”.

 It is said that, based on the knowledge of herbal medicines, he created it.
 The originator of Shichimi Togarashi started a business in 1625 and he invented the 7 spice blend the next year.

 Now his spice shop, “Yagenbori (やげん堀) (Google Map)” is located in Asakusa, Tokyo, and its 7 spice blend is famous as one of Japan’s 3 Best Shichimi Togarashi, together with those of “Yawataya Isogoro (八幡屋礒五郎)” in Nagano and “Shichimiya Honpo (七味屋本舗)” in Kyoto.

 Since Shichimi Togarashi has its roots in the spice blend of Yagenbori, Shichimi Togarashi is also called Yagenbori.

 I got a Yagenbori Shichimi Togarashi Spice Mix

 Actually, today I came across a Shichimi Togarashi spice mix from Yagenbori by accident at a newly opened supermarket in my city, so I picked up the seven spice blend and its refill.

-This spice mix has a dark orange color and is not that spicy, and features an excellent harmony between spicy favors and aromas in addition to aromatic spices themselves.
+This spice mix has a dark orange color and is not that spicy, and features an excellent harmony between spicy favors and fragrant aromas.

-As I like eating Miso soup with Shichimi Togarashi, I added this spice condiment to the soup and enjoyed it.
+As I like eating Miso soup with Shichimi Togarashi, I sprinkled this spice condiment over the soup and enjoyed it.